 1977 was quite popular for the creation of the iconic logo “I love NY” designed by Milton Glaser and also the Star of Life logo, which you see in most ambulances nowadays.
 By this time, logos had become an important source of identification for brands and they were used by almost every brand to differentiate them from other brands in the same industry and to leave an impression their customers and something they could be remembered by.

 In the early-2000s, Adobe developed InDesign and Photoshop and this officially started the digitalized era for logo designing.
 This allowed designers to be more creative with their designs.
 But there was one downside to all this change and that was the fact that not everyone was comfortable with these rapid changes and people would be uneasy of new things.
-To ease people into the modern era of digitalized logo designing, logos were made to look as if they are photos of products off screen.
+To ease people into the modern era of digitalized logo designing, logos were made to look as if they are photos of products off-screen.
 It looked as if it a 3D object on a screen.
 This concept is known as skeuomorphism and this helped people ease into the new digitalized era.

 There was a slight change in the logo design industry, once more, with the introduction of the Web 2.0 logo.
-It was brightly colored and did not use the concept of skeuomorphism.
+It was brightly coloured and did not use the concept of skeuomorphism.
 This attracted many people and so people started accepting new changes and working towards them.
 Simple, minimalistic, flat and colorful designs started being in use in the year 2010.
 Soon enough, logos became such as we see nowadays.